kingopoutine/Brocon-MTL/Villainess Brocon/Chapter 23/23-google.md

 "Flora-sama, do you have any concerns?"

-"No ...
-I'm sorry."
+"No...I'm sorry."

-I remembered with a smile.
+I remembered with a gentle smile.

-"Oh, the attributes of magical power have not been determined."
+"Oh, you haven't determined the attribute of your magic power, have you?"

 It has been measured that her magical power is strong at the MAX level.
-However, the magical power attribute of the heroine is [? ].
+However, the magical power attribute of the heroine is [?].

-So, when Soiya trio heard this word, he started to say it.
+So, when Yes-Yes Trio heard this word, they immediately began to say,

-"Well, I don't know the attributes.
-Isn't it wrong to enroll?"
+"Well, I don't even know the attributes.
+Isn't it a mistake to enroll?"

 "Yes, that's right."

-The same thing as harassment was said in the game. …… To villainess Ekaterina.
+The harassment was said in the game...to the villainess Ekaterina.

-However, this student Ekaterina laughs normally.
+However, this time Ekaterina laughed.
 Listen to the class and you guys.

 "The teacher said that rare magical power attributes are often not determined immediately by measurement.
-I'm looking forward to finding out what kind of attributes they are."
+I'm looking forward to finding out what kind of attributes you have."

-In the game, the heroine had a special feeling, but when he came to this world, it was often the case that he had a rare attribute.
+In the game, the heroine was special, and when she came to this world, it was often the case that she had a rare attribute.

 "Yes, I'm looking forward to it, but I'm a little scared."

 "Maybe that's the case.
-I'm a little envious because I'm the most common soil attribute."
+I'm a little envious because I'm the most common earth attribute."

 Flora, I'm sorry.
 I know your magical attributes.
 But I can't say it.

-I'm sorry I have no choice but to say something white and bland.
+I'm sorry I have no choice but to say something bland.

-But ... the game event is where the heroine and the prince work together to defeat the demon beast.
+But...the game event is about to occur, where the heroine and the prince work together to defeat the demon beast.

 When I was playing a game on my smartphone, I could attack by hitting the buttons on the screen repeatedly.

-If a demon beast actually attacks here, how will Flora, who doesn't even know her magical power attributes, fight? ⁉︎
+If a demon beast actually attacks here, how will Flora, who doesn't even know her magical power attributes, fight!?

-I can't!
+It's impossible!

-So don't wake up to your magical power and pretend to be a crazy game!
+So awaken to your magical power or this game will be too unreasonable!

-"Then, let's start the practical skill.
-Everyone, please come here."
+"Then, let's begin the practical training.
+Everyone, please father here."

-The teacher calls out and Ekaterina returns to me.
+The teacher calls out and Ekaterina returns.

-At that time.
+At that time---

-I felt that my skin was tingling.
+My skin started tingling.

 (?)

 I felt something.
-Ekaterina looks back, not knowing what it is.
+Without knowing what it was, Ekaterina looks back.

-In front of the fountain, I saw a shimmer like a heat haze.
-When I squinted at what it was,
+In front of the fountain, I saw a flickering shimmer like a heat haze.
+When I squinted, wondering what it was,

-The heat haze spreads widely,
+The heat haze spread,

-A black flame appears and spreads on its core,
+A black flame appears, spreading from its core,

-Shake the air with a flutter
+The air is shaken with a chate the air with a chattering sound,

-The space is torn.
+The space splits open.

-Guoooooo and the roar struck my ears.
+Guoooooo---the roar struck my ears.

-Gray body close to black.
+Its body is gray, almost black.
 Although it has the shape of a carnivorous beast that resembles a wolf, it is covered with metallic scales.
-Three rows of fangs like a shark, peeking out of a roaring mouth.
+Three rows of shark-like fangs peeked out of its roaring mouth.

-I couldn't compare it to a bear, even a black bear seems cute, estimated to be 3 meters long!
-That's right, the bear's largest grizzly bear was certainly that much!
+I couldn't compare it to a bear, in comparison even a black bear seems cute, and it's about 3 meters tall!
+That's right, the largest grizzly bear was certainly that much!

 Really, really, it came out.